Wang Burapha

 Wang Burapha was once home to three major cinemas: Kings, Queens, and Grand.
 Nearby stood the Sala Chalermkrung Royal Theatre.
 The area was also surrounded by bustling markets and foreign-run shops such as Ming Mueang Market, Bampen Bun Market, Bombai, Rattana Mala, Wiang Fah, Lilly, and Yong Tiang Store.
 It was filled with cafés, restaurants, and photo studios.
 In 1956, Central Wang Burapha, the first branch of a major department store chain, opened here as a fully integrated and modern shopping destination.
+At the time, ready-made clothing was not yet widely available, so shoppers would often buy fabrics from nearby Phahurat, well known as a major textile district, and then have their clothes custom-tailored by dressmakers in Wang Burapha.
+The process could be completed within just two to three hours, allowing customers to pass the time by watching a film at one of the nearby cinemas and making it possible to shop, tailor, and enjoy entertainment all in a single visit.

 During New Year festivals, the surrounding streets were closed off and turned into pedestrian zones for grand celebrations.
 These included concerts, likay performances, and comedy shows, attracting tens of thousands of visitors, some arriving in chartered buses from other provinces.
 The cinemas screened films through the night.
 Although a similar event was held at Sanam Luang, it was not as popular as Wang Burapha.
 The area also served as a major transport hub, functioning as a bus terminal and tram route.

 The area's popularity began to wane around 1965 when Siam Square and Ratchaprasong Shopping Centre became new commercial centres.
 Ming Mueang Market was dismantled in 1978, and Queens, the last remaining cinema, closed in 1990.
 The Old Siam Plaza was later built on the former site of Ming Mueang Market and opened in 1993.
 Central Wang Burapha closed in 2008 and was eventually converted into the Chinaworld department store.